OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

  	    Refers to a notice that is required to inform the consenter what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdiction context and interpretation.
 Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy document like terms of service and privacy policy.

 * **Consent Receipt (CR)**
-	 A record of a personal information consent transaction.
+	 A record of a personal information consent transaction provided to the PI Principle at the time of Consent.

 * **Explicit Consent**
 	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference to explicitly stated purpose.
 I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category.
 In this specification, explicit elements can be extended i.e. by an explicit reference to  authoritative policy and operational scope.